AmirRezaM75/note-learning-go/02-primitive-types-and-declarations.md

 Integer literals default to being of int type.

 There are two other special names for integer types, `rune` and `uintptr`.
-We looked at rune literals earlier and discuss the rune type in “A Taste of Strings and Runes” on page 26 and `uintptr` in Chapter 14.
+We looked at rune literals earlier and discuss the rune type in [“A Taste of Strings and Runes”](#a-taste-of-strings-and-runes) and `uintptr` in Chapter 14.

 If you are writing a library function that should work with any integer type, write a pair of functions, one with `int64` for the parameters and variables and the other with `uint64`.